liujiamingustc/phd/docker/ontology/README.md

 Semantic Web

-*Applications of Semantic Web technologies* are defined by using metadata in a metadata-specific way.
+*"Applications of Semantic Web technologies"* are defined by using metadata in a metadata-specific way.

 1. Web Data Exchange and Syndication
    * Endowing Web Data with Metadata